tea2code/fantasy-rts/documentation/plugins/VanillaJob.md

 ### Job

 The job interface must be implemented by any class which wants to behave as a job.
 All methods are executed by the job handler or job manager and shouldn't be called manually.
 The method `stop()` is called if the job should be stopped.
-The methods `execute()` and `stop()` are called every frame until they return `Finished` or `Cancel`.
-The latter means that the job will be executed later.
+The methods `execute()` and `stop()` are called every frame until they return `Finished`, `Stop` or `Cancel`.
+The state `Stop` means that the job handler will switch from calling `execute()` to calling `stop()` while the state `Cancel` means that the job will be scheduled for later execution by another entity.

 ### Job Handler